In memory of Adele de la Barre Robinson

 For his part, my father introduced FOLIO to his circle of friends and helped its reputation spread around the poetry world of Manhattan.
 An issue from 1968 contains a poem by his friend Elizabeth Lambert and graphic art from Umaña.
 Elizabeth was married to Cesar Ortiz-Tinoco, who later became the subject of my father’s poem “What’s That You Say Cesar?”
 Umaña was a 1964 collaborator with my father for a publication titled “LINES/POEMS”.
 His wife, Helen Mcgehee, was a lead dancer with the Martha Graham Company and friends with my stepmom.

 Adele managed to keep FOLIO going for 10 volumes consisting of two or more issues per year.
 I think she would be pleased to know that copies of the magazine are now sold as a cherished commodity on auction sites.
-It was never a money making venture, and it seems likely that Adele and her husband financed it.
+It was never a money making venture, and Adele’s husband was the primary financial backer.
 As far as I can tell, the final issue of FOLIO was in 1974.

-In 1978 Adele passed away at the age of 72, and the world became that much less creative.
-I recently asked my stepmom if she knew why Adele died at such a relatively young age.
+In 1979 Adele passed away at the age of 72, and the world became that much less creative.
+Recently I asked my stepmom if she knew why Adele died at such a relatively young age.
 I must admit, I was surprised at the answer.
 “Alzheimer’s Disease; it was very sad”.